 DNS stands for Domain Name System.
-It lets you translate a URL or domain name (e.g. "vpntracker.com") into the IP address your device needs in order to reach the service.
+When using DNS for VPN connections, it translates domain names (e.g. “vpntracker.com”) into IP addresses your device needs in order to reach the service.

 When talking about DNS, it's helpful to distinguish between two different kinds of DNS: